thegreenwebfoundation/co2.js/README.md

 #### Server-side

-This approach relies on the `fs` module and so can only be used on platforms, like Node.js, that support this.
+This approach relies on the `fs` module and so can only be used on platforms like Node.js, that support this.

 ```js